MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

     Now stop, and ask the audience to pair up.

     Then let them know that their pair is the people person they will turn to first for help if they have any problems with the lesson.
-They are only to put up red cards if both people are stuck.
+They are only to put up red sticky notes if both people are stuck.

 -- *Slide* --